practo/k8s-worker-pod-autoscaler/README.md

 **TLDR;** Don't want to write and maintain custom metric exporters?
 Use WPA to quickly start scaling your pods based on queue length with minimum effort (few kubectl commands and you are done !)

 1. **No need to write and maintain custom metric exporters**: In case of HPA with custom metrics, the users need to write and maintain the custom metric exporters.
 This makes sense for HPA to support all kinds of use cases.
-WPA comes with queue metric exporters integrated and can be put into use with few kubectl commands.
+WPA comes with queue metric exporters(pollers) integrated and the whole setup can start working with 2 kubectl commands.

 2. **Different Metrics for Scaling Up and Down**: Scaling up and down metric can be different based on the use case.
 For example in our case we want to scale up based on SQS `ApproximateNumberOfMessages` length and scale down based on `NumberOfEmptyReceives`.
 This is because if the worker jobs watching the queue is consuming the queue very fast, `ApproximateNumberOfMessages` would always be zero and you don't want to scale down to 0 in such cases.